 Section 28.11A of FRS 102 requires agreed deficit recovery payments to be recognised as a liability.
+However, as there are no agreed deficit recovery payments from 1 January 2023 onwards, the balance sheet liability as at 30 June 2023 is nil.
 The movement in the balance sheet liability is set out in the table below.

-2022 £'000 2021 £'000
+2023 £'000 2022 £'000

-Balance sheet liability at 1 July 4 8
+Balance sheet liability at 1 July 2 4

-Deficit contribution paid (2) (3)
+Deficit contribution paid - (2)

-Interest cost - -
+Interest cost (1) -

-Remaining change to the balance sheet liability - (1)
+Remaining change to the balance sheet liability (1) -

-Balance sheet liability at 30 June 2 4
+Balance sheet liability at 30 June - 2

-\ Comprises change in agreed deficit recovery plan and change in discount rate between year ends.
+Comprises change in agreed deficit recovery plan and change in discount rate between year ends.

 This liability represents the present value of the deficit contributions agreed as at the accounting date and has been valued using the following assumptions.
-In general, these are set by reference to the duration of the deficit recovery payments but as at 30 June 2022, under accounting rules the payments are not discounted since the remaining recovery plan is less than 12 months.
-No price inflation assumption is needed since pensionable stipends for the remainder of the recovery plan are already known:
+No assumptions are needed for December 2022 as there are no agreed deficit recovery payments going forward.
+No price inflation assumption was needed for December 2021 since pensionable stipends for the remainder of the recovery plan were already known.

-December December December

-2021 % p.a.
-2020 % p.a.
-2019 % p.a.

-Discount rate 0.0 0.2 1.1

-Price inflation n/a 3.1 2.8

-Increase to total pensionable payroll -1.5 1.3 1.3
+December 2022 % p.a.
+December 2021 % p.a.
+December 2020 % p.a.
+Discount rate n/a 0.0 0.2 Price inflation n/a n/a 3.1 Increase to total pensionable payroll n/a -1.5 1.3